hidglobal/digitalpersona-access-management-api/README.md

 All of the authentication credentials provided in the DigitalPersona solution are supported through the corresponding APIs except for the Face credential (for web APIs) and the Bluetooth credential (web and Windows APIs).

 ## Working environment
 Use of the included APIs assumes that an appropriate DigitalPersona solution has been installed, configured and verified.
 Features exposed through the Native APIs can be used in a minimal DigitalPersona environment consisting of the DigitalPersona Workstation or DigitalPersona Kiosk and a single DigitalPersona AD or LDS Server.
-Use of the REST APIs requires the additional installation of the DigitalPersona Web Components package.
+Use of the Web APIs requires the additional installation of the DigitalPersona Web Components package.

 ## Target Audience
 Developers should have an understanding of the core components of the DigitalPersona solution and its terminology and concepts.
 They should also be knowledgeable in the specific target platform and the relevant development language.